brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 }
 ```

-When deserializing data into R objects, FastScore encodes these records as
+When deserializing data into R objects, ModelOp Center encodes these records as
 lists with named indices.
 So, for example, the element
 ```
 {"Date": 20968.0, "CPI": 207.234}